ZationServer/zation-service-nodemailer/README.md

     })
 });
 ```
-In this example code, each worker of the zation server will create the defined transporter in the start process.
+In this example code, the zation server will create the defined transporter in the start process.
 After the launch, the transporter can be accessed by using the Bag.
-If something goes wrong by creating the transporter, the server won't start or notify you with a log it depends on your configuration of the server.

 ### Access
 To access your transporters, you can use one of these new functionalities that will be added to the Bag class.